Full System Recovery of Oracle Database: Restoring the Oracle Database

 - Optional: Delete the pfile and spfile that were restored when the ORACLE_HOME directory was restored to ensure that latest spfile is restored.

 - You cannot start the database from sqlplus because the pfile and the spfile files were deleted.
-Connect to RMAN and issue the following command, which starts the Oracle instance with a dummy parameter file.
+Connect to RMAN and type the following commands, which start the Oracle instance with a dummy parameter file.

 RMAN> connect target sys/sys@<dbname>